New Faces of 1952

+New Faces of 1952 was adapted as a 1954 film, titled simply New Faces, which included the original cast.
+In 1982, the revue had an off-Broadway revival at the Equity Library Theatre.

 Broadway production

 The revue opened on Broadway at the Royale Theatre on May 16, 1952, and ran for 365 performances.
 It was produced by Leonard Sillman, directed by John Murray Anderson and John Beal with choreography by Richard Barstow.
 The sketches were written by Graham and Brooks.
-The songs were composed by, among others, Harnick, Graham, Murray Grand and Arthur Siegel.
+The songs were composed by, among others, Harnick, Graham, Murray Grand, Elisse Boyd, and Arthur Siegel.
 The cast featured Graham, Kitt, Clary, Virginia Bosler, June Carroll, Virginia De Luce, Ghostley, Patricia Hammerlee, Lawrence, Lynde and Bill Milliken.
 De Luce and Graham won the 1952 Theatre World Award.
-The revue marked Kitt's Broadway debut, singing a "sultry rendition" of "Monotonous", about how boring a life of luxury was.
+The revue marked Kitt's Broadway debut, singing a "sultry rendition" of "Monotonous", a tongue-in-cheek lament of how boring her ridiculously successful life was.